AlbertEMC2Stein/COVID19-CNS/README.md

     - Randomly picked interactions
     - More measures like mask-duty
     - Hospitalisation and infection severity
+- Bigger populations (all of Germany?)
+- Different virus variants

 See the [open issues](https://gitlab.rhrk.uni-kl.de/prokosch/fachpraktikum/issues) for a full list of proposed features (and known issues).